Scope shifted

 |---|

-Use the deliverables table as a quick reference for common resolutions like 1280×720, 1920×1080, 3840×2160 (UHD), or 4096×2160 (DCI 4K).
-This is especially helpful when a client requests “4K” and you need to confirm which standard they mean.
-The preset chips make it easy to jump between social media sizes and cinema formats without hunting for a chart.
+Use the deliverables table as a quick reference for common resolutions like 1280×720, 1920×1080, 3840×2160 (UHD), 1080×1350, 6000×4000, 2560×1080, or 5120×1440.
+This is especially helpful when a client requests “4K,” a print crop, an Instagram portrait, or an ultrawide wallpaper and you need to confirm the exact dimensions.

 Everything runs locally in your browser, so it is fast and private.
 Once the page is loaded, you can use it offline, which makes it handy on set, in a classroom, or while traveling.
 The goal is to give you an accurate, easy way to calculate aspect ratios and dimensions so your final output looks exactly as expected.